About The Artist

 Marin’s nature has been an inspiration for Christin Coy’s landscape paintings for over 30 years.
 An avid hiker, she always finds poetic moments to incorporate into her landscapes.
 The light in her landscapes is heartfelt and her colors form a deep harmony that precisely captures the soul of the land.
 The result is a wonderful amalgam of light, tone and poetry.

 Christin’s intimate knowledge of Marin County as an avid hiker inspires her to use her art to bring attention to conservation and preservation of Bay Area open space and water ways.
-As a founding member of the BayWood Artists, she has helped raise money for Bay Area environmental organizations through the sale of her paintings for the past 25 years.
+As a founding member of the BayWood Artists, she has helped raise money for Bay Area environmental organizations through the sale of her paintings for the past 26 years.
+She enjoys painting landscape commissions, and has completed many over the years for her satisfied collectors.

 Christin’s family immigrated to California from Norway when she was thirteen.
 She earned a BA from University of California, Berkeley, and worked as a graphic designer before becoming a fulltime, self-supporting artist.
 Her work has appeared in national publications and is in collections throughout the United States, including the Bolinas Museum’s Permanent Collection.
 One of her painting was among 870 works of art selected out of 11,000 submissions for the deYoung Open exhibition at de Young Museum, San Francisco in 2020.